curv3d/curv/docs/shapes/Colour.rst

   11/12 rose
   1     red
   ===== ============

+``sRGB.grey i``
+  A greyscale colour map containing all of the neutral colours in the sRGB colour space.
+  ``i`` is between 0 and 1, where 0 is black and 1 is white.

 ``sRGB.HSV (hue,saturation,brightness)``
   HSV (also known as HSB) is a popular colour model supported by many